-1. Officer
+- 1. Officer - a.
+Makes an initial assessment as to the extent of injuries, if any, to any person(s) after any use of force that result in the complaint of or officer's observance of an injury.

-- a.
-Makes an initial assessment as to the extent of injuries, if any, to any person(s) after any use of force that result in the complaint of or officer's observance of an injury. - b.
+- b.
 Determines whether or not first aid or paramedic response is necessary to include notifying dispatch and ensuring appropriate first aid or paramedic assistance is provided. - c.
-Immediately summons a supervisor to the scene if force is used or alleged.
+Immediately summons a supervisor to the scene.

-2. On-Scene Supervisor (Acting or promoted)
+2. On-Scene Supervisor